openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkGraphics2D/cj-apis-color_manager.md

 API sample code usage instructions:

-- If the sample code begins with a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
+- If the sample code begins with a "// index.cj" comment, it indicates the example can be compiled and run in the "index.cj" file of the Cangjie template project.
-- If the sample requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If the sample requires obtaining the [Context](../AbilityKit/cj-apis-app-ability-ui_ability.md#class-context) application context, configuration must be done in the "main_ability.cj" file of the Cangjie template project.

-For details about the aforementioned sample projects and configuration templates, refer to [Cangjie Sample Code Instructions](../../cj-development-intro.md#仓颉示例代码说明).
+For details about the aforementioned sample projects and configuration templates, refer to [Cangjie Sample Code Instructions](../../cj-development-intro.md#cangjie-sample-code-instructions).

 ## func create(ColorSpace)